techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 - **Team and Channel structure**: The Teams data export tool supports the Team and Channels structure.
 Channels are specific collaboration spaces within a Team where members can focus on topics, projects, or departments.
 - **User/Roster**: The Teams data export tool supports exporting the list of users who are part of a specific team or channel, including details about each user’s roles.
-- **Apps**: Teams data export tool supports counting apps to retrieve the total number of applications added to a channel.
+- **Apps**: The Teams data export tool supports exporting the list of installed apps for a team.

 ## What the Teams data export tool doesn't support